pedramkho/HearthStone/README.md

-# An implementation of the game HearthStone for Advaced Programming course.
+An implementation of the game HearthStone for Advanced Programming course.